tiredtait/ForthMatrix190/README.md

 MatrixColumns ( Matrix -- n returns the number of columns in the matrix ) MatrixColumns ( Matrix - n returns the number of rows in the matrix ) FillMatrix ( N1 N2 . . .
 Matrix -- Fills the entire matrix from the stack )
-.LaTeXMatrix ( Matrix --  Prints out the matrix in LaTex format ) MultiplyRow ( Coefficient Row Matrix -- Multiples a single row by Coefficient ) DivideRow ( Coefficient Row Matrix -- Divides a single row by Coefficient )
+DumpMatrix ( Matrix -- N1 N2 ...
+Len Dumps the content of the matrix to the stack followed by the number of items dumped ) .LaTeXMatrix ( Matrix --  Prints out the matrix in LaTex format ) MultiplyRow ( Coefficient Row Matrix -- Multiples a single row by Coefficient ) DivideRow ( Coefficient Row Matrix -- Divides a single row by Coefficient )